[Updated May 2026]

 PRISM International (Print magazine and website, from Vancouver, since 1959)

-- Fiction to 6000 words (preferably <4K), plus poetry, translations, reviews and imagery
+- Accepts: Fiction to 4,000 words, plus poetry, translations, reviews and visual arts

 - Submissions year-round; check the PRISM guidelines for themes and openings; simultaneous okay